sLill/Windows-Grep/README.md

 1. Visit the release tab (https://github.com/sLill/Windows-Grep/releases)
 2. Download and run WindowsGrepSetup.msi.
 This will:
-    - This will install Windows Grep in Program Files (x86)
+    - Install Windows Grep in Program Files (x86)
     - Add "grep" to PATH for command line use
     - Insert a registry key for context menu use within File Explorer

 <h4>Standalone</h4>